-This year’s legislative session was short and focused on contentious issues such as taxes, transportation, and bonding.
-In the end, relatively few new chapters of law were enacted, and major goals of the session have not yet been met.
-The Legislature failed to pass both a bonding bill and a transportation funding package.
-It did manage to pass an omnibus tax bill, but that bill was ultimately vetoed by Gov. Dayton.
-However, there were some positive outcomes for cities, including new laws providing body camera guidance, funds for broadband development, and changes to election laws.
+The 2016 legislative session was short and focused on contentious issues such as taxes, transportation, and bonding.
+In the end, relatively few new chapters of law were enacted, and major goals of the session were not met.

-If you have any questions about new laws or legislation summarized in the preliminary edition of the 2016 Law Summaries, please contact a member of the League’s Intergovernmental Relations Department.
+If you have any questions about new laws or legislation summarized in the 2016 Law Summaries, please contact a member of the League’s Intergovernmental Relations Department.
 The initials of the best staff member to contact for a particular law are listed at the end of each summary.
-You can find a key for the initials on page 3 of the law summaries document.
+You can find a key for the initials on page 3 of the 2016 Law Summaries.